 Data Sources: Zapp Branniglenn's Google Sheet, Smash Wiki, and Kurogane Hammer.
+Huge thanks to Drafix570, Gengar6tomo, and Meshima for this spreadsheet source where most of the active frames came from—and thanks to Yikarur for translating.
 Out of Shield options are from this Google Sheet.
 Dash Turnaround stats from Kazeh728.
 Landing frames from Simpleton.
 I farmed no data myself, so be sure to thank those folks for all their hard work!

 It costs $100 a year for the privilege to post an app on the Apple Store.
 A mac is required to make the app.
 RIP.